What Is a Texas Nonprofit?

 Select the date you want your filing to be effective.
 Texas allows a nonprofit to delay its official formation date up to 90 days after filing.

 If you file your nonprofit’s Certificate of Formation online through the Secretary of State’s website, you will receive a .zip file in around 2 business days containing scanned copies of your approved documents.
 If you file by mail, expect to receive your approved originals in the mail within 5-7 business days.

-3. Obtain a EIN Tax ID For Your Texas Nonprofit
+3. Obtain an EIN Tax ID for Your Texas Nonprofit